How To Change User Password In MySQL Server 5.x

-There’re another ways to change the user password. let’s explore them.
+There’re other ways to change the user password. let’s explore them.
 With a for user clause, run the below command but user must exist,

 SET PASSWORD FOR 'user'@'localhost' = 'auth_string'

-Without a for user clause, run the below command for current user,
+Without a user clause, run the below command for the current user,

 SET PASSWORD = 'auth_string';

-you can change password of any client which connects the server using user and password.
+you can change the password of any client which connects the server using user and password.